PEDSnet/Data_Models_Public/i2b2/cchmc_i2b2_pedsnet_conversion/README.md

 * Insert the 99 MB CONCEPT_DIMENSION ontology data by running:

     @i2b2_chop/data/i2b2_chop_conceptdim_inserts.sql -- [99 MB]

+The ontology loads into the I2B2 and CONCEPT_DIMENSION tables take 51 minutes on the Oracle instance we have available to us.

 * Load data into I2B2 tables ...
 TBD